Lemon Ginger Cayenne Wellness Shots with Manuka Honey

 • Cayenne pepper – Just a little bit adds a nice kick of heat to these juice shots.

 • Raw honey – A little drizzle of honey helps to balance out the spicy and tangy flavors from the ginger and lemon.
-I used raw manuka honey and it gave these juice shots a slightly thicker consistency.
+I used raw manuka honey and it gave these ginger shots a slightly thicker consistency.
+Can swap out for maple syrup to make them vegan.

-How to Make Cayenne Ginger Lemon Shots Without A Juicer
+How to Make Lemon Ginger Cayenne Shots Without A Juicer

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.